-Meghan Smith, Dance Instructor
+Meghan Smith, Guest Instructor

 Meghan Smith began dancing at age 5, when she began taking a tap and jazz combination class from Mrs. Blake.
-Meghan quickly decided that one class wasn't enough and added ballet to her schedule, beginning her love affair with ballet.
-Meghan, a member of our Rhythm Company, is beloved by her preschool students and teen students alike.
+Meghan quickly decided that one class wasn't enough, and added ballet to her schedule, beginning her love affair with ballet.
+Meghan, a former member of our Rhythm Company, is beloved by her former students and teammates alike.
 Meghan has performed on stage at Disney, along with many other national venues.
 She was crowned Miss Power of Dance in 2014, celebrating her community service and dance talent, and also won a scholarship from Dance Machine Productions for her stunning performance of her contemporary solo, "Hot Gates", in 2016.
 Meghan has played the role of the Duchess, and one of Alice's sisters in "Alice in Wonderland", as well as Coraline's Father in the Rhythmics performance of "Coraline".
-Meghan is a freshman at College of Charleston, where she is a proud member of the Cougarettes dance team.
+Meghan is a student at College of Charleston, where she is a proud member of the Cougarettes dance team.
 When Meghan isn't dancing or teaching, you can find her hiking,shopping, and attending as many concerts as she can!

-Molly Smith, Front Desk Assistant
+Molly Smith, Front Desk Assistant/Instructor

 Bob Wysner, Karate Program Director